k-kruusi/GameBase/README.md

-Fabio Sacchitiello
+Fabio Sacchitiello - Get to the Chopper
-My game idea is to create a Flappy Bird style endless side scroller game where you as the player will control the character by tapping to make it avoid obstacles that appear on screen.
-The game will have a scrolling background as you keep moving along in the game.
-Along with avoiding obstacles it will include the player collecting something to increase their points in the game.
+A flappy bird style game where the player must tap the screen to keep theit chopper flying.
+The game is an endless side-scroller where you will try and beat the highscore.
+You as the chopper must fly in the misterious area you are in to pick up troops that have landed in but got stuck between the mesterious ruins.